Introduction

 -

-Treat fields as “columns” in a spreadsheet.
+You can think of fields in a form as “columns” in a spreadsheet.
 Decide in advance which fields you will use.

 -

-Hide unnecessary default fields to simplify implementation and daily operations (can reduce complexity by approximately 20%).
+Hide unnecessary default fields to simplify implementation and daily operations (this can reduce complexity by approximately 20%).

 -